 Tip 5: Reduce Noises from Transmitting through your Room by Arranging Furniture.

 One of the easiest ways to reduce noise within your dorm room or apartment is to arrange your furniture so that it blocks sound transmission.
 Move your furniture close to the walls.
 Ideally, you want your bed, dresser, desk etc. lined up against all your walls.
 Your dorm bed is especially thick and is great for absorbing vibrations.
 If possible be sure to fill empty spaces with functional furniture.

-Whatever options you choose, remember that nothing should distract you from enjoying your college dorm experience – especially noise.
+When it comes to creating a quieter room and space these soundproofing tips are a good investment to make because nothing should distract you from enjoying your college dorm experience – especially noise.
 Skyrocket your GPA, and #SleepWell!

 We hope you find this information useful.
 Feel free to contact Residential Acoustics about soundproofing a room or dorm if you have any questions.
 Our team is always happy to help!